 Let’s now look into a specific example.

-If a given application (f.е. one that is monitored by Dynatrace) which runs on a virtual machine (f.e. monitored by vROps) encounters an availability disruption, Dynatrace will detect it and create a problem for that.
+If a given application (f.е. one that is monitored by Dynatrace) that runs on a virtual machine (f.e. monitored by vROps) encounters an availability disruption, Dynatrace will detect it and create a problem for that.
 However, the actual problem might not be in the application itself – the virtual machine might have been stopped for maintenance.

 ZigiOps, based on the discovered scheme (i.e. the sum of the fields and possible relationships of all connected systems), will capture the problem in Dynatrace, but, before submitting, it will perform a few checks.
 It will inspect whether there are any issues with the related resources in other systems, whether there is a change that has been submitted in the ITSM system for this application/VM, or if there is an already existing incident.
 Only then ZigiOps will execute the desired operation.

 To summarize, data virtualization has a number of benefits, and there are many reasons why it is the right approach in many situations.

 Of course, data virtualization comes with its own challenges and limitations, too.